From Managing to Mentoring: Multiplying the Moment with Meaning

 A Personal Dream in Motion

-finding a nature retreat, leaving computer security, mentoring full
+a nature retreat, leaving computer security, mentoring full time, and